FabianFox/fguelzau/content/home/about.md

 # Biography

-I am a researcher at the The Expert Council on Integration and Migration in Berlin.
+I am a researcher at "The Expert Council on Integration and Migration" in Berlin.
 My research interests include migration sociology and (global) social inequality.
 In my research, I like to use the R software environment and approaches from the toolkit of computational social sciences such as topic models, webscraping and network analysis.

 Currently, I work on polarization and attitudes towards migration in Germany.
 In addition, my research interests include questions regarding the global mobility regime (in particular, territorial borders and visa regulations).